TheScientist137/photo-contest-backend/README.md

 3. Set up the database:

    - Create a PostgreSQL database
-   - Connfigure your .env file with the following environment variables:
+   - Configure your .env file with the following environment variables:

    ```bash
    DB_HOST=localhost
    DB_PORT=5432